trezy/Postmaster/README.md

 ## The solution

 My goal with Postmaster is to remove that necessity.
-While Postmaster should be able to render emails written in the current dismal ecosystem of email, it will also enable email to be sent with a new header - `theFutureIsHere`(TM) (subject to change).
+While Postmaster should be able to render emails written in the current dismal ecosystem of email, it will also enable email to be sent with a new header - `theFutureIsHere`:copyright: (subject to change).
 This header will tell Postmaster that there is a beautiful, modern version of the code for this email and to render it with the best, most modern technologies available.
 Eventually I'd even likle to add limited Javascript support.

 ## The goal